yaotiancq/energycopilot/README.md

 - Create a Lambda function (Python 3.10+)
 - Upload websocket_handler.zip
 - Set environment variables
+- Enable role-based access to SQS and DynamoDB

 Configure WebSocket API (API Gateway)
 Create a WebSocket API with the following routes, and connect to websocket lambda: